A global mystery: What's known about Nord Stream explosions

 WHAT THEORIES HAVE BEEN REPORTED?

-After months of few developments in the probes, American investigative journalist Seymour Hersch, known for past exposes of U.S. government malfeasance, self-published a lengthy report in February alleging that President Joe Biden had ordered the sabotage, which Hersch said was carried out by the CIA with Norwegian assistance.
+After months of few developments in the probes, American investigative journalist Seymour Hersh, known for past exposes of U.S. government malfeasance, self-published a lengthy report in February alleging that President Joe Biden had ordered the sabotage, which Hersh said was carried out by the CIA with Norwegian assistance.

 On Tuesday, though, The New York Times, The Washington Post and German media published stories citing U.S. and other officials as saying there was evidence Ukraine, or at least Ukrainians, may have been responsible.
 The Ukrainian government has denied involvement.

-Note: This story was first published on March 8, 2023.
-It was updated on March 9, 2023 to correct the spelling of Seymour Hersh’s last name.